 Shelby is also a senior policy analyst and education expert with the Center for Global Development.
-She has been a regular consultant with the World Bank and the Education Commission, and is an Associate Member of Cambridge University’s REAL Centre as part of the RISE Ethiopia project.
+She is a regular consultant with UNHCR, the World Bank, and the International Rescue Committee.
+She is also an Associate Member of Cambridge University’s REAL Centre as part of the RISE Ethiopia project.
 Shelby holds a Masters in Education Policy from the Harvard Graduate School of Education, and a Masters in Global Policy Studies from the University of Texas LBJ School of Public Affairs where her Master's thesis on international aid to the education sector earned distinction for outstanding graduate research.
-Prior to beginning her doctoral work, Shelby taught in a drop-out recovery high school in Texas, completed a Fulbright teaching grant in Bulgaria, and worked for the World Bank in several locations as part of the Africa Gender Innovation Lab (GIL).
-She was part of the core team for the Education Commission's 'Learning Generation' report (2016) as well as the World Bank's flagship report on skills in Africa, 'The Skills Balancing Act in sub-Saharan Africa' (2019).
+Prior to beginning her doctoral work, Shelby taught high school and spent several years as a researcher with the World Bank and the Education Commission.

 At Harvard, Shelby teaches a course she designed on international aid to education.
 She has also been a teaching fellow for courses in applied statistics, microeconomics, education in armed conflict, and education and international development and is a research methods coach at the Harvard Kennedy School.